QualiSystems/Ixia-IxNetworkController-Shell/README.md

 # Overview
 A shell integrates a device model, application or other technology with CloudShell.
 A shell consists of a data model that defines how the device and its properties are modeled in CloudShell, along with automation that enables interaction with the device via CloudShell.

 **Note:** While we have an Ixia Chassis 1st gen shell, we recommend using the 2nd gen version since using a 1st gen shell may limit some shell management capabilities.
-For more information, see [Shell Overview – “Our Shells”](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/LAB-MNG/Shells.htm#our-shells).
+For more information, see [Shell Overview â€“ â€œOur Shellsâ€�](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/LAB-MNG/Shells.htm#our-shells).

 ### Traffic Generator Shells
 CloudShell's traffic generator shells enable you to conduct traffic test activities on Devices Under Test (DUT) or Systems Under Test (SUT) from a sandbox.
 In CloudShell, a traffic generator is typically modeled using a chassis resource, which represents the traffic generator device and ports, and a controller service that runs the chassis commands, such as Load Configuration File, Start Traffic and Get Statistics.
 Chassis and controllers are modeled by different shells, allowing you to accurately model your real-life architecture.
 For example, scenarios where the chassis and controller are located on different machines.